ZRQ-rikkie/MemoMate/README.md

-# MemoMat - A serverless cloud notes Application
+# MemoMate - A serverless cloud notes Application

 ## Overview
 This application is a cloud-based note-taking app, built with a serverless architecture using AWS services and SST (Serverless Stack Toolkit).
 Users can create, edit, delete, and view notes.